The cost of divorce in Australia depends on different factors. Some of the expenses you may face include:

 Joint application divorce fees application: $1000

-Sole applicant divorce fees application: $1500
+Sole application divorce fees application: $1500

 Parenting/property consent: $1500-$2000